-- Treat items such as boots, pants, socks, and tents with permethrin or purchase permethrin-treated clothing and gear.
+- Treat items such as boots, pants, socks, and tents with permetherin or purchase permetherin-treated clothing and gear.

-- Permethrin-treated clothing will protect you after multiple washings.
+- Permetherin-treated clothing will protect you after multiple washings.
 See product information to find out how long the protection will last.

 - If treating items yourself, follow the product instructions.

-- Do not use permethrin products directly on skin
+- Do not use permetherin products directly on skin

 Mosquito-proof your home